BS Zoology / Animal Behavior, 1978, University of California, Davis

 MS Primate Ecology and Behavior, 1981, University of California, Davis

-Travel for work and pleasure has provided me with opportunities to conduct science and create photographic images in Alaska, British Colombia, Pacific Northwest, Tanzania, Madagascar, Panama, Ecuadorian Amazon and cloud forests, Galapagos Islands, Cambodia, Sumatra, Europe, and many states around the US.
+Travel for work and pleasure has provided me with opportunities to conduct science and create photographic images in Alaska, British Colombia, Pacific Northwest, Tanzania, Madagascar, Panama, Ecuadorian Amazon and cloud forests, Suriname, Galapagos Islands, Cambodia, Sumatra, Europe, and many states around the US.

 Patient observation and waiting for the right moment to capture a striking image of a behavior has allowed me to shoot unique images of hundreds of species.
 With each experience I thoroughly enjoy observing and learning about the visual details and behavior of new species, discovering their “personality” and immersing myself in the ecosystem.